-- In the control center menu, under ACCOUNT ADMIN, select Identity & access.
+- In Control Center, under ACCOUNT ADMIN, click Identity & access.

-- On the Users and API Clients tab, find the user you want or click the Create user button.
+- On the Users and API Clients tab, find the user you want to assign the role to or click Create user.

-- To assign the SIEM role to an existing user, open the user and click the Edit roles tab.
-Find the group you want, click its Roles dropdown, and select the Manage SIEM role.
+- To assign the SIEM role to an existing user, open the user's account and click the Edit roles tab.
+Find the appropriate group, click the Roles dropdown, and select the Manage SIEM role.
 Click Submit.

-To assign the SIEM role to a new user, Click the Create user button.
-Complete basic info and scroll down to the Assign Roles section.
-Find the group you want, click its Roles dropdown, and select the Manage SIEM role.
+To assign the SIEM role to a new user, click Create user.
+Enter basic information for the user, then scroll down to the Assign Roles section.
+Find the appropriate group, click the Roles dropdown, and select the Manage SIEM role.
 Click Save.

-(Note: If you have multiple Groups and Users within your account, you must assign a user the Manage SIEM role for each group that contains a security configuration you want to include in SIEM results.
-Usually, this is the same person, and must be the same person you associate with the API credentials in Step 3: Provision SIEM API and get access tokens.)
+- If you want to assign the Manage SIEM role for another group, select the group and repeat the preceding process.
+Note that if you have multiple Groups and Users within your account, you must assign a user the Manage SIEM role for each group that contains a security configuration.
+This must be the same person you associate with the API credentials in Step 3.

-Step 3: Provision SIEM API and get access tokens
+Step 3: Provision the SIEM API and get access tokens

 To move data from Akamai Security Events Collector to your system, the SIEM connector uses Akamai’s SIEM API, a REST API service that requires authentication and authorization.

-Once you’ve turned on SIEM integration and set up a user for it, you’re ready to provision credentials for the SIEM API.
+After you’ve enabled SIEM integration and assigned a user to the Manage SIEM role, you’re ready to provision credentials for the SIEM API.
 To do so, visit Get Started with APIs.

-Then follow the steps to provision the SIEM API for the user you assigned to manage SIEM.
-Copy and save the tokens you generate.
-You’ll need them to complete your next step.
+Follow the steps to provision the SIEM API for the user assigned to manage SIEM.
+Copy and save the tokens you generate: you’ll need them to complete the final step.

 Step 4: Install and configure your SIEM connector

-You install your SIEM connector behind your firewall.
-The connector uses Akamai’s SIEM API to retrieve security events in JSON format from the Akamai Security Events Collector.
-The connector converts the JSON to the data format your SIEM software consumes and sends security events on to your SIEM software.
-The connector lets you:
+Install your SIEM connector behind your firewall.
+SIEM connectors use Akamai’s SIEM API to retrieve security events (in JSON format) from the Akamai Security Events Collector.
+The connector converts the JSON values to your SIEM software’s data format and sends the events to your SIEM software.

-Connector setup, depends upon what SIEM solution you use.
+Connector setup depends upon the SIEM solution you use.
 Read on to learn about sample connectors and tools you can use to get started quickly.

 Connectors and tools

-Download the sample connector you want and follow the integration instructions.
+Download the sample connector you want to employ and follow the integration instructions.
 You can use the test client to help troubleshoot any issues.